huyingjie/notebook/source/neuroscience/depression.md

 **Downward spirals occur because the events that happen to you and the decisions you make change your brain activity**.

 * If your brain activity changes for the worse, it contributes to everything snowballing out of control, which further exacerbates your negative brain changes, and so on.
 * Fortunately, for most people, the activity in various brain circuits allows them to stop and reverse the downward spiral.
-But others aren’t so lucky.”
+But others aren’t so lucky.

 **The big problem with the downward spiral of depression is that it doesn’t just get you down, it keeps you down.**